Office of Disability Services

 |Westchester Office||Westchester Disability Services Forms|

 Beginning an undergraduate or graduate career is an exciting and challenging experience.
 If you are a student with a disability, this experience can be especially challenging.
-Resources are available to students with disabilities through the Office of Disability Services to enable them to have equal access to Pace University's educational programs and facilities.
+Assistance is available to students with disabilities through the Office of Disability Services to enable them to have equal access to Pace University's educational programs and facilities.

 The same rigorous admission and academic standards apply to students with and without a disability.
 In order to support the continued success of students with disabilities, the University prohibits discrimination on the basis of disability and is committed to providing equal access for students with disabilities to its facilities, programs, and activities.
 The University's commitment to equal educational opportunities for students with disabilities includes providing reasonable accommodations for the needs of students with disabilities.